-The first stage of the process is for you to fill out the online application form.
-Your written application will form the basis of our decision so please make your answers as detailed as possible, and contact firstname.lastname@example.org if you have any questions.
+The first stage of the process is for you to fill out the online application form which is submitted to the selection panel for review.

-All applicants will be invited to deliver a 5-minute pitch on Zoom to explain their application in further detail.
+Applicants will be invited to deliver a 5-minute pitch to explain their application in further detail.
 You can discuss whatever you'd like in your pitch, but if you're not sure what to talk about, we recommend that you provide answers to these questions:

 - Why are you passionate about this show?